Gastroenterology Fellowship Program

 But gastroenterology extends well beyond the world of endoscopy, and our trainees receive exhaustive (and sometimes exhausting) instruction in the details of state-of-the-art medical practice.
 Hepatology, inflammatory bowel diseases, GI motility, pancreatology – all are covered in the course of the three year curriculum, including both didactic instruction and patient care experience at the bedside.

 Our conference schedule has recently been re-vamped to allow a return to the “good old days” when intellectually stimulating teaching presentations were a central part of any academic program.
-GI Grand Rounds on Friday mornings includes basic sciences presentations by the faculty, clinical conferences presented by fellows, and research talks presented by everyone.
+GI Grand Rounds on Friday mornings includes basic sciences presentations by the faculty, clinical conferences presented by fellows, a stimulating GI journal club with input from our biostatistician, and research talks presented by everyone.
 Thursday afternoon’s Core Curriculum Conference is the setting for clinically oriented conferences in endoscopy, hepatology, inflammatory bowel diseases, and GI radiology.
-And our uniquely formatted monthly GI Journal Club is held at the private homes of our senior faculty, providing a more relaxed venue for this vitally important conference.
+And throughout the year are ad-hoc conferences on practice management, teaching and learning techniques, and quality/safety improvement.

 After three years of training, Fellows have been exposed to virtually every corner of GI medicine.